 - Thank you for always going above and beyond.

-- Thank you for proving what it means to be part of a team.
+- Thank you for showing what it means to be part of a team.

 - Thank you so much for meeting with me yesterday regarding the project I’m working on.

 How you end your message or note is important, too.
-A professional closing like “Sincerely,” “Best regards,” or “With appreciation” will add a nice finishing touch to your communication.
+A professional closing such as “Sincerely,” “Best regards,” or “With appreciation” will add a nice finishing touch to your communication.

 The Benefits of Sending a Thank-You Note

 When you're job searching, you'll have many different opportunities to say thank you to those who help you and to prospective employers.

 When you write a thank-you note after an interview, the gesture shows appreciation for the employer’s interest, time, and attention, reiterates your enthusiasm and interest in the job opening, and reminds the employer about your qualifications and experience.

 Thank-you notes are a good opportunity to bring up something you may have forgotten to mention during the interview or to follow up with additional information that the employer has requested.

 You can also use a thank-you note to clarify or clean up a less-than-ideal response you provided during the interview.